Indrajit-Banerjee/C-R-S/README.md

-# C-R-S
-It's an online Crime Registration System through a mobile application.
+A Cross platform Crime Registration mobile application using Flutter developed by Spark....